How to Start an Employee Resource Group (ERG)

 2. Define Your Group’s Mission & Goals

 In addition to a group name, draft the mission and goals for your ERG.
 This will help guide the group’s initiatives and campaigns throughout the year.
-For example, the mission for a female or non-binary ERG might have the mission of: “combating unconscious gender bias and empower people to move beyond traditional gender roles.”
+For example, the mission for a female or non-binary ERG might have the mission of: “combating unconscious gender bias and empowering people to move beyond traditional gender roles.”

 |What Does Being Part of an ERG Mean to You?